3rd Friern Barnet

 During 1960 the Scout Association held the 1st National Scout Cooking Competition at Gilwell Park which some of the Scouts entered.
 No one from the 199th won an award but those deemed to have reached a satisfactory standard were presented with certificates.

-In 1961 Laurie Derbyshire, the younger brother of Cyril, joined the cast of the London Gang Show and in fact, continued in the cast until the final show in 1974.
+In 1961 Laurie Derbyshire, the younger brother of Cyril, joined the cast of the London Gang Show and in fact, continued to do so until the final show in 1974.

 It is understood that the Senior Scouts were also very active and in 1963 a party of 6 plus their leader John Jennings spent two weeks camping in Scotland.
 They stayed at Auchengillan, the Glasgow City Scout Campsite.
 They travelled by the scheduled bus service to Glasgow, with all their gear packed into rucksacks, and then by a local bus to the site.